 Our hand-picked, highly trained, entertaining and comedic tour guides are the best in the business and will help you experience an authentic London you may have never known.
 They are also very funny.
 You will see more, learn more and understand the astonishing history of the Capital.

-Our tours run daily at:
+Our tours depart from Northumberland Avenue at:

 The following tickets are available when you book:

 HOW TO FIND US

 Our bus stop is right at the centre of London, on Northumberland Avenue, just off Trafalgar Square.
 This is where the tour begins and ends.
 Our bus stop is outside the Grand Hotel, opposite the Sherlock Holmes pub.

 Bus: 3, 6, 9, 11, 12, 13, 15, 23, 24, 29, 53, 87, 88, 91, 159, 176, 453 – Trafalgar Square area

 In 75 minutes, our open top, refurbished, 1960s Routemaster bus will take you on a sightseeing tour of the top attractions in London.
 Perfect for days out in London, our tours have been specifically designed to show you all the sights of the city.
 Visit London’s iconic buildings including Westminster Abbey, Buckingham Palace (weekend only or as traffic permits), the London Eye, the Tower of London, St Paul’s Cathedral and The Shard in our uniquely tailored London tours.